What It Is and How It’s Revolutionizing Backup Power for Traffic Signals

 Also inside the fuel cell enclosure is the UPS module, transient power module, and a small heater fan for cold weather.
 The fuel takes about 30 seconds to start up from stand-by, so the transient power module is present to ensure uninterrupted power for those 30 seconds.

-The hydrogen bottles can be replaced even while the system is running, and Altergy contracts with third-party service providers to offer various levels of service on K bottles:
+The hydrogen bottles can be replaced even while the system is running.

 - Agency-monitored — In these situations, the agency monitors the fuel cells.
-When replacement bottles are needed (indicated by a “low fuel” alarm), they contact Altergy, who takes care of the replacement.
+When replacement bottles are needed (indicated by a “low fuel” alarm).

-- Altergy-monitored — The Altergy team can also take over monitoring the installments, and replacing the bottles as needed.
+- Western Systems-monitored — Our team can also take over monitoring the installments, and replacing the bottles as needed.

 The PEM fuel cell is not a one-size-fit-all solution for every intersection in every state.
 Some intersections don’t have or need backup power.
 Others have a small battery string that provides a couple hours of backup power, and that’s all they really need.